 - Introduce a tracking system – Visibility is an essential part of last mile logistics, particularly in a warehouse facility.
 Introducing a scanning system to monitor all items that will make up the final parcel ensures parts of the order do not go astray, leading to incomplete deliveries.

 - Deliver from stores – Customers expect quick delivery, and you must compete with retail giants, such as Amazon, who offer same-day delivery.
 You can reduce delivery time by introducing deliveries direct from the store, minimising the distance between the customer and the distribution centre.
 Vehicle capacity can also be a problem for some businesses, and by moving fulfillment to stores, you can better manage your resources and satisfy the needs of each geographical location.

 - Offer real-time visibility – Customers expect to see where their parcel is on delivery day.
 Offering real-time visibility during the last mile delivery not only meets these expectations but helps to ensure the individual does not nip out right when your driver arrives at their doorstep.

 Last mile logistics can be tricky and costly to manage.
 You can reduce your operational costs by letting electric last mile delivery vehicles do the work.
 EVs are less expensive to run than vehicles powered by traditional combustion engines.

 Your fuel costs will drop, and maintenance needs are less demanding, with fewer engine parts.
 Electric final mile delivery vehicles will also help you meet your environmental goals with zero emissions.

-To enquire about adding electric last mile delivery vehicles to your fleet, please call our support team on 0161 509 6224.
+To enquire about adding electric last mile delivery vehicles to your fleet, contact us today.